-Factoring refers to the separation of a formula, number or matrix into products.
-For example, 49 can be factored into two 7s, or x^2 - 9 can be factored into x - 3 and x + 3.
+Factoring refers to the separation of a formula, number or matrix into its component factors.
+For example, 49 can be factored into two 7s, or x2 − 9 can be factored into x − 3 and x + 3.
 This is not a procedure used commonly in everyday life.
 Part of the reason is that the examples given in algebra class are so simple and that equations do not take such simple form in higher-level classes.
 Another reason is that everyday life does not require use of physics and chemistry calculations, unless it is your field of study or profession.

 High School Science

 However, unless the science instructor has heavily rigged the problems, such formulas will not be as neat as they are presented in math class when simplification is used to help focus students on factoring.
-In physics and chemistry classes, the formulas are more likely to come out as 4.9t^2 + 10t - 100 = 0.
-In such cases, the zeros are no longer mere integers or simple fractions as in math class.
-The quadratic formula must be used to solve the equation: x = [-b +/- ?(b^2 - 4ac)] / [2a], where +/- means “plus or minus.”
+In physics and chemistry classes, the formulas are more likely to come out looking something like:

 This is the messiness of the real world entering into mathematical application, and because the answers are no longer as neat as you find in algebra class, more complex tools must be used to deal with the added complexity.